alubawzk/ASIED/README.md

 # Anisotropic Scale-Invariant Ellipse Detector (ASIED)
 ## 1. Illustration
 - This is a simple demo for our paper "Anisotropic Scale-Invariant Ellipse Detection in the u-Space".
-- This is a public research code.
-Use for any other than research purposes is prohibited.
+- Use of our code for any other than research purposes is prohibited.

 ## 2. Requirements
 - Windows 64 bit